jamie082/encrypt_py/README.md

 # Modules used
 use getopt -- C-style parser for command line options

-# How to use the software
+# Info about the Software
 How to use the software.

 Python3 file encrypt software for Python3 progrmaming language